romanpauk/dingo/docs/architecture/registration-and-resolution.md

 policy-sensitive, or readability-critical cases should move to an explicit factory.

-Hybrid containers also apply compile-time cycle rejection to statically known static cycles, while mixed runtime/static recursion that only appears during actual construction is still rejected at runtime by the recursion guard.
+`container<bindings<...>>` also applies compile-time cycle rejection to statically known static cycles, while mixed runtime/static recursion that only appears during actual construction is still rejected at runtime by the recursion guard.

 ## Good Source Companions